You want your bankruptcy case to be a success.

 * Ask lawyers or tax preparers you know for recommendations

-* Check out the Bankruptcy Law Network and the National Association of Consumer Bankruptcy Attorneys.
+* Check out the National Association of Consumer Bankruptcy Attorneys.

 * Check local bar associations, state bar groups and specialization/ certification programs for bankruptcy lawyers in your community.
 California has a certification program for bankruptcy specialists.